mattwelke/elasticsearch-subitem-aggregation-without-example/README.md

   {
     "health": "yellow",
     "status": "open",
-    "index": "events_without_nested",
+    "index": "events_with_nested",
-    "uuid": "dRn0xYIJTEuYlmhGH_p7VA",
+    "uuid": "Gt2dLZMbTcqRZwdWaXeI6A",
     "pri": "1",
     "rep": "1",
-    "docs.count": "2",
+    "docs.count": "5",
     "docs.deleted": "0",
-    "store.size": "6.6kb",
+    "store.size": "6.8kb",
-    "pri.store.size": "6.6kb"
+    "pri.store.size": "6.8kb"
   },
   {
     "health": "yellow",
     "status": "open",
-    "index": "events_with_nested",
+    "index": "events_with_array",
-    "uuid": "yornNrJiTJSySdwzp1uB6Q",
+    "uuid": "dYlfAEIESZOuNqEvaTwg4g",
     "pri": "1",
     "rep": "1",
-    "docs.count": "5",
+    "docs.count": "2",
     "docs.deleted": "0",
-    "store.size": "7kb",
+    "store.size": "6.5kb",
-    "pri.store.size": "7kb"
+    "pri.store.size": "6.5kb"
   }
 ]
 ```

-Note how the index without using the `nested` field type has a lower `docs.count`.
+Note how the index using the `array` field instead of the `nested` field has a lower `docs.count`.

-Works for use cases where aspects of the nested documents don't need to be taken into account at query time, ex. for filtering.
-Expectation is that inaccuracy of only taking into account top ten buckets (ignoring buckets like `abc|def|ghi` with many subitems together) is okay for datasets where subitems occur most often alone or in combinations of 1 or 2, not many subitems.
-Needs to be verified for your dataset to make sure order of buckets after processing doesn't change compared to solution with `nested` field type.
+This approach works for use cases where aspects of the nested documents don't need to be taken into account at query time.
+For example, if products had more fields than just ID, such as "category", and a query had to include only products with a certain category in the aggregation results, this wouldn't work, because the aggregation is being done taking into account fields of only the single, outer document.